-My private practice is mainly at the King Edward VII hospital and the London Clinic.
+My clinical practice is mainly at the King Edward VII hospital and the London Clinic.
 Please see London Breast Cancer for more details

 We take a multidisciplinary approach to breast cancer treatment and work very closely in a renowned team of medical oncologists, radiotherapists, radiologists and pathologists, breast care nurses, and specialists in psychosocial care.

 I believe in compassionate evidence-based practice that takes into consideration every individual’s health, circumstance and perspective.